AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 **Note:** If you stop an instance from within the operating system, the No Fees for Stopped Instances \(VPC-Connected\) feature is not triggered.

 If an instance is in the start period, the No Fees for Stopped Instances \(VPC-Connected\) feature cannot be triggered.
-The start period is the time it takes for a new instance that is started for the first time to enter the Running state from the Stopped state.
+The start period is the amount of time it takes for a new instance that is started for the first time to enter the Running state from the Stopped state.
 For more information, see [ECS instance lifecycle](/intl.en-US/Instance/ECS instance lifecycle.md).

 ## Impacts